 Capturing Imagination: Pop Culture and Chess showcases 16 popular culture-inspired chess sets and related artifacts from the collection of the World Chess Hall of Fame (WCHOF).
 With characters from fictional locations as varied as the fantastical land of Middle-earth and the prehistoric town of Bedrock, the sets show how creators have reinterpreted the game’s familiar pieces.
 Chess, with its two opposing sides and iconic pieces, lends itself well to telling stories about good and evil, as in the Marvel Characters set on view here.
 However, many of the others simply offer a chance to see beloved characters as royalty or pawns.

-Made in honor of Hello Kitty’s 30th anniversary, this set features the titular character and her friends as adorable pieces, complete with rocking horse knights that actually wobble.
-As part of the anniversary celebration, Hello Kitty partnered with the United Nations Children’s Fund (UNICEF) to share profits from a line of anniversary products to benefit girls’ education programs around the world and to teach about gender discrimination in education.
+Made in honor of Hello Kitty’s 30th anniversary, the set on the right features the titular character and her friends as adorable pieces, complete with rocking horse knights that actually wobble.
 Designer Yuko Yamaguchi created Hello Kitty in 1974.
-The character soon appeared on a wide variety of consumer products, but her popularity exploded in the 1980s, when Sanrio made a concerted effort to adapt her appearance to market to older children.
+The character soon appeared on a wide variety of consumer projects, but her popularity exploded in the 1980s, when Sanrio made a concerted effort to adapt her appearance to market to older children.